Yelp/paasta/docs/source/workflow.rst

 that your service has failed to start, the longer Mesos will wait before trying to start it again.

-Mesos *will* healthcheck the task based on the same healthcheck that Smarstack uses, in order to prune unhealthy tasks.
+Mesos *will* healthcheck the task based on the same healthcheck that Smartstack uses, in order to prune unhealthy tasks.
 This pruning is less agressive than smartstack's checking, so a dead task will go DOWN in smartstack before it is reaped by Mesos.